Accessing the Application

 - Applicants are automatically sorted by the major for consideration in three programs.

-- Applicants not accepted to AAHP or BHP may be considered for UHP admission.
+- Applicants not selected for AAHP or BHP may be considered for UHP admission.

 - Please Note: Students may only be a member in one of these honors programs.